ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 <br>

 This tutorial demonstrated how **prioritizr** can be used to build tabular formulations of conservation problems, with a spatial visualization of the results, and covered how to add feature weights to control the relative importance of features in the prioritization.
-Next, to explore how to further customize a conservation problem with multiple cost layers, see the next tutorial <a href="/multicost_prioritization">Multi-cost prioritization with prioritizr SyncroSim</a>.
+Next, to explore how to further customize a conservation problem with multiple cost layers, see the next tutorial <a href="/multicost_prioritization">Multi-Cost Prioritization with prioritizr SyncroSim</a>.

 <br><br><br>